-The Town entered into a service agreement with a provider for the provision of code compliance and zoning, including services, as the Code Compliance Official.
-This agreement, which was set to expire September 2022, was extended commencing December 1, 2023.
+In 2020, the Town entered into a service agreement with a provider for the provision of code compliance and zoning, including services, as the Code Compliance Official.
+This agreement is set to expire January 2025.
 Either party may terminate this agreement upon providing 90 days written notice.
-For the fiscal year ended September 30, 2023, the Town paid approximately \$373,000 for code compliance and zoning services.
-Subsequent to September 30, 2023, the Town entered into a new agreement under substantially the same terms through December 31, 2024.
+For the fiscal year ended September 30, 2024, the Town paid approximately \$354,000 for code compliance and zoning services.